Update2026:

 1 Tbsp olive oil

-- Use a rolling pin or meat hammer to gently bat out the fillets until they are double in size, set aside.
+2. Use a rolling pin or meat hammer to gently bat out the fillets until they are at least double in size, set aside.

-- Roughly cut up the black pudding removing the skin and put the chunks into a food processor, add the prunes and puree until smooth.
+4. Roughly cut up the black pudding removing the skin and put the chunks into a food processor, add the prunes and puree until smooth.
+Now add the chicken trimmings and in 2 ½ TBsp of cream, mix for a further 2-3 minutes until smooth.

-- Remove the tarragon leaves from the branches and reserve 3/4 for the sauce.
-Finely chop the remaining 1/4 and stir into the black pudding stuffing, then season with salt and black pepper.
+5. Remove the tarragon leaves from the branches and reserve 3/4 for the sauce.
+Finely chop the remaining ¼ and stir into the black pudding stuffing, then season with salt and black pepper.
+Refrigerate the black pudding stuffing until needed.

-- Carefully cut a 10 cm (3.75 inches) pocket or flap along the longest side of each breast.
-The pocket should go in about 5cm, but try to keep your knife flat so that you don’t cut a hole in the breast.
+6. Carefully cut a 10 cm (3.75 inches) pocket or flap along the longest side of each breast.
+The pocket should go in about 5cm, but try to keep your knife flat (horizontal ) so that you don’t cut a hole in the breast.

-- Stuff each pocket with half of the mix (don’t worry if you have a little mix left you can always fry as a fritter alongside the breasts).
-Now place a flattened fillet over the edge to seal it, then refrigerate.
+7. Stuff each pocket with half of the mix (don’t worry if you have a little mix left you can always fry as a fritter alongside the breasts).
+Now place a flattened fillet over the stuffing then use the edges to seal it.
+Refrigerate the chicken breast for 30 minutes to allow them to “set” so they don’t open during cooking.

 To Serve

-Carefully slice each chicken breast into 2-3 and arrange on warm plates then pour some of the sauce around the plate and sprinkle with the walnuts.
+Carefully slice each chicken breast in half and arrange on warm plates then pour some of the sauce around the plate and sprinkle with the walnuts.

 Chef’s Tips